Posandu/tronic247/posts/create-the-sidebar-in-google-drive-with-css-and-html/index.md

 tags: ['clone', 'css']
 img: /wp-content/uploads/2021/09/google_drive_sidebar_clone.png
 updated: '2024-06-13'
+excerpt: Recreating the sidebar in Google Drive with CSS and HTML just for fun.
 ---

 In this post, you will learn how to create the sidebar in Google drive with CSS and HTML.